1170011989/1170011989.github.io/career.md

 * _2021 KSIAM Spring Conference_, Gangneung TopsTen Hotel, Gangneung, Republic of Korea, June 25-27, 2021.
 * _62nd Annual Meeting of the Australian Mathematical Society_, University of Adelaide, Adelaide, Australia, December 4-7, 2018.
 * _23rd Asian Technology Conference in Mathematics_, Yogyakarta State University, Yogyakarta, Indonesia, November 20-24, 2018.
-* _6th Annual Meeting of the Australian and New Zealand Association of Mathematical Physics_, University of Auckland, Takapuna, New Zealand, January 30-February 1, 2018.
+* _6th Annual Meeting of the Australian and New Zealand Association of Mathematical Physics_, University of Auckland, Takapuna, New Zealand, January 30 - February 1, 2018.

 <br/>